-If a caller violates a cell phone (or fax machine) user’s rights under the TCPA, the TCPA provides that the called party can recover $ 500 per violation unless the caller has a valid defense.
-If the caller party can prove that the caller willfully violated the TCPA, the Court may award an additional amount up to $ 1,000 per violation.
+If a caller violates a cell phone, landline, or fax machine user’s rights under the TCPA, the TCPA provides that the called party can recover $ 500 per violation unless the caller has a valid defense.
+If the called party can prove that the caller willfully violated the TCPA, the Court may award an additional amount up to $ 1,000 per violation.
 That’s up to $ 1,500 per call, text, or fax!

 LEARN ABOUT HOW THE TCPA CAN HELP YOU STOP UNWANTED CALLS (OR MAKE THE CALLER PAY YOU FOR EACH CALL)

-The statutory protections provided by the TCPA and the FCC regulations and orders interpreting the TCPA are typically different for : (1) cell phones that receive robo-calls, prerecorded voices or messages, or SMS text messages; (2) pre-recorded advertising messages to landlines or cell phones; (3) unsolicited faxes; and (4) the national Do Not Call List.
+The statutory protections provided by the TCPA and the FCC regulations and orders interpreting the TCPA are different for : (1) cell phones that receive robo-calls, prerecorded voices or messages, or SMS text messages; (2) pre-recorded advertising messages to residential landlines or cell phones; (3) the national Do Not Call List; and (4) unsolicited advertising faxes.
 The differences are often substantial.

 This site is organized so that you can focus on the type of problem that you have.
-You can click on the buttons for information about topics which seem to best describe your situation.
+Click on the buttons for information about topics which appear to best describe your situation.

-If you are a Florida resident, you are invited to call Mr. Petersen for a free TCPA case evaluation.
+If you are a Florida resident want to speak with an attorney (not a “case manager”, “investigator”, or other non-lawyer), you are invited to call Mr. Petersen for a free TCPA case evaluation.

 FLORIDA CONSUMER LAWYER DONALD E. PETERSEN

 Donald E. Petersen represents consumers in individual and class action lawsuits.
 Mr. Petersen has represented cell phone users in TCPA cases for over a decade.
 Often, the company that violates the TCPA is an original creditor or a debt collector.
-Sometime, the caller is asking to speak with someone else but, usually the account belonged to the person that receives the calls.
+Sometimes, the caller is asking to speak with someone else but, usually the account belonged to the person that receives the calls.
 Mr. Petersen has almost 20 years experience representing consumers in Fair Debt Collection Practices Act, Fair Credit Reporting Act and the Bankruptcy Code and can apply this experience to assist his clients against inaccurate credit reporting, stop illegal dunning letters, as well as help combat the cell phone harassment.
-Mr. Petersen is admitted to practice in state trial courts throughout the State of Florida and in the United States District Courts for the Middle District of Florida and the Southern District of Florida.
+In 1988, Mr. Petersen was admitted to practice in state trial courts throughout the State of Florida.
+Mr. Petersen is also admitted to practice in the United States District Courts for the Middle District of Florida, Northern District of Florida and the Southern District of Florida.

 CALL DONALD E. PETERSEN AT 407 – 648 – 9050